shdown/luastatus/plugins/llamacxx/README.rst

   set ``mu`` field (of the table argument to ``cb``) to a boolean accordingly.

-  This can be handy if you want to clear the widget's content if the data that has been used used to generate the prompt is already stale/outdated after the request is done.
+  This can be handy if you want to clear the widget's content if the data that has been used to generate the prompt is already stale/outdated after the request is done.

   Defaults to false.